Differential cross-section measurements for neutron-induced $\alpha$ production reactions on carbon across neutron energy range of 6.2 to 76 MeV: ACKNOWLEDGEMENTS

 \section{ACKNOWLEDGEMENTS}

-The authors are grateful to the operating crew of the CSNS white neutron source.
+This work is supported by the National Key Research and Development Program of China (Nos.
+2023YFA1606701, 2016YFA0400502), the National Natural Science Foundation of China (Grant Nos.11905274, 11875311, 11775290, U2032146, 11805212), and the Natural Science Foundation of Inner Mongolia,China (Grant Nos.2019JQ01), The authors are grateful to the operating crew of the CSNS white neutron source.
 Senior Engineer Jiming Wang, Yongli Jin and Xi Tao from the China Institute of Atomic Energy is appreciated for the support in data reading from the ENDF-B/VIII.0 library.

 \counterwithin{figure}{section} \counterwithin{table}{section} \begin{appendices}